 Donna Hewitt, Director of Corporate Services, Township of Oro-Medonte

-Nancy Huether, Economic Development Manager, County of Simcoe
+Nancy Huether, Director, Economic Development & Airport Services, County of Simcoe

-Will McGarvey, VP Creative, Shadowbox Learning Services Inc.
+Will McGarvey, PACED Simcoe Chair, VP Partner Development, Shadowbox Learning Services Inc.

-David Ritchie, 1st Vice-President, Simcoe County Federation of Agriculture
+David Ritchie, President, Simcoe County Federation of Agriculture, OFA

 Carmine Stumpo, President & CEO, Orillia Soldiers Memorial Hospital